pet00184/flarepred/RealTime/README.md

  - `GOES_data_upload.py`: uploads data for both realtime and historical runs of the real-time code.
 For realtime data, the xrays-6-hour.json file is redownloaded once every minute.
 For historical data, one minute of data is added each time the data is reloaded.
   - `flare_conditions.py`: determines the flare trigger and flare end conditions utilized in the real-time code.
 These are separate so that they are easily changeable.
 If/once we choose to add in another cancellation condition, it would also go in this file.

+**Files Saved after Run:**
+All saved data files are in the ObservationSummary folder.
+Files are written over for each run if they are named the same.
+Names may be changed in the "main" function in `realtime_flare_trigger.py`.
+  - `GOES_XRSA.csv` and `GOES_XRSB.csv`: Aggregated data saved from the entire run, in the same format as realtime data downloaded form NOAA.
+  - `historical_summary.csv`: File containing timestamps for each trigger/event.
+These timestamps may be used to know how many triggers ended in launch, save plots of "launches", analyze GOES class of launched flares, etc.